Summer Camp Organization

 Whether your camper is planning to enjoy the simplicity of a rustic camping experience or is attending a camp that offers activities such as sports, performing arts or computer training, send them packing with our camptime essentials.
 Our helpful tips will guide you through the packing process.

-- Choose a trunk that is rugged enough to tote to camp for the next few years, and is long-lasting enough to take to college later.
-Many trunks come with wheels and are available in a variety of different styles and materials.
+- Choose a trunk that is rugged enough to tote to camp for the next few years.
+Look for one with wheels for easy maneuverability.

 - Adding stacking shelves to the interior of the trunk can create additional space by dividing the interior into two levels.
 Use storage boxes to store clothes, notebooks, stickers or treats to make even more efficient use of the space.
 Clear boxes allow your child to quickly identify what’s inside.